Conversation pit: History

 Many conversation pits have been filled in during renovation to create a uniform floor level.
 The conversation-pit concept influenced the popularity of the somewhat less radical sunken living room, most familiar from the Dick Van Dyke Show on TV.
-In the late 1990s conversation pits and sunken living rooms were offered in home plans as a way of creating an informal space within a large space.
+In the late 1990s conversation pits and sunken living rooms were offered in home plans as a way of creating an informal space within a large area.

 Season 5 of Mad Men, released in 2012 and set in 1966, featured a conversation pit in Don Draper's new Manhattan apartment.
 The show's stylish living room led to a reappreciation of the conversation pit and mid-century modern design in general.